trbabb/geomc/doc/style_guide.md

                 anotherFunctionCall(5, z, 22),
                 NUM_DOLPHINS);

-Complicated function signatures should obey the same rule: Long argument lists are broken into one per line.
-Wrapped arguments should be indented one block beyond the function body, and whenever a block-opening expression is line-wrapped, the opening brace goes on its own line:
+Complicated function signatures follow this pattern:

+* Long argument lists are broken into one argument per line.
+* Wrapped arguments should be indented one block beyond the function body.
+* Whenever a block-opening expression is line-wrapped, the opening brace goes on its own line.

     int some_function(
             int arg1,